Arkansas Tech University logo

 About Arkansas Tech University

-From its roots as an agricultural school, Arkansas Tech evolved into a polytechnic leader.
+From its roots as an agricultural high school, Arkansas Tech has grown into a dynamic polytechnic college.

 Key Highlights

-• Located in Russellville on February 10, 1910, after evaluating proposals from several cities.
+• The Russellville location was chosen on February 10, 1910, after evaluating proposals from Fort Smith, Morrilton, and Ozark.

 Timeline